yandex-cloud/terraform-provider-yandex/docs/data-sources/cdn_resource.md

 Read-Only:

-- `cache_time` (Map of Number) Cache time in seconds for different HTTP status codes.
+- `custom_values` (Map of Number) Cache time in seconds for specific HTTP status codes.
+Caching time for responses with specific codes.
+These settings have higher priority than the `value` field.
+Use specific HTTP codes like `"200"`, `"404"`, or use `"any"` to specify caching time for all response codes (including 4xx, 5xx).
+Cannot be used together with `enabled = false`.

 - `enabled` (Boolean) Enable edge caching.
 True - caching is enabled with `value` or `custom_values` settings.
 False - caching is disabled (provider sends cache_time = 0 to API).
 Use `enabled = false` to explicitly disable edge caching (which is enabled by default in Yandex CDN).
 Cannot be used together with `value` or `custom_values`.

+- `value` (Number) Cache time in seconds for responses with codes 200, 206, 301, 302.
+Caching time for responses with codes 200, 206, 301, 302.
+Responses with codes 4xx, 5xx will NOT be cached.
+Use `0` to disable caching.
+Use `custom_values` field to specify caching time for other response codes.
+Cannot be used together with `enabled = false`.